catseye/Robin/README.markdown

 ### Fundamental Semantics ###

 * Add an opaque type -- opaque values have internals that can only be accessed inside the module in which they were created.
+Actually, we already have function values, and they're traditionally opaque; but I'm not sure that solves the problem of them only being accessible from the module in which they're defined.

 * Support qualifiers during module import.
 Have identifiers be imported from modules qualified by default, and have something to turn this off.
   Possibly support "only" and "hiding" qualifiers.

-* Change the format of environments to allow the inclusion of an alist on each binding which may hold *metadata* for that binding.
-I suspect this will serve as the groundwork for Robin's approach to static analysis: static analysis is abstract interpretation, and abstract interpretation is interpretation, simply over a different value domain (types, or what have you.)

 ### Standard Modules ###